forwardemail/email-templates/README.md

 5. A new method `email.send` has been added.
 This allows you to create a Nodemailer transport and send an email template all at once (it calls `email.render` internally).
 See the [Basic](#basic) usage documentation above for an example.

 6. There are new options `options.send` and `options.preview`.
 Both are Boolean values and configured automatically based off the environment.
 Take a look at the [configuration object](src/index.js).
-Note that you can optionally pass an Object to `preview` option, which gets passed along to [opn's options][opn-options].
+Note that you can optionally pass an Object to `preview` option, which gets passed along to [open's options][open-options].

 7. If you wish to send emails in development or test environment (disabled by default), set `options.send` to `true`.